aaron-grau/curic/ruby/projects/poly_tree_node/README.md

 ## Learning Goals

 * Know how to implement a polytree using polytree nodes
-* Know how to implement bfs and dfs for your polytree
+* Know how to implement BFS and DFS for your polytree
-* Be able to explain the differences between bfs and dfs and when one might be preferred
+* Be able to explain the differences between BFS and DFS and when one might be preferred

 ## Phase 0: Description